Muniseswar/hello-god/README.md

 # hello-god
-I am inviting him to have a good time in our world.
+I am inviting you to have a good time in our world.